Nadia Murad has become a global champion for girls and women.

 Farida Khalaf's life was normal, even sheltered, in her northern Iraqi village — but all that changed when ISIS attacked in the summer of 2014.
 In this unflinching book, Khalaf describes both her life before the attack, complete with dreams of becoming a math teacher, and the misery and torture she faced afterward.
 Despite it all, she refused to lose hope, and when she was brought to a training camp in the middle of the desert, she planned an escape attempt against seemingly ridiculous odds.
 A riveting firsthand account of life in captivity and a courageous flight to freedom, this astonishing memoir is also Farida’s way of bearing witness, and of ensuring that ISIS does not succeed in crushing her spirit.

 In 2014, 21-year-old Nadia Murad's quiet life in a Yazidi village in Iraq ended when ISIS invaded, massacring most of her family and neighbors, and kidnapping women young enough to be used as sex slaves.
 Nadia was taken to Mosul and forced into the ISIS slave market.
-Following months of abuse, she escaped -- and went on to become one of most vocal advocates for the girls and women left in captivity.
-Named one of the world's most influential people of 2016 by Time, Nadia tells her harrowing and ultimately inspiring story in a powerful new memoir.
-This courageous young woman's story is a moving testament of the human will to survive and a call to action to end abuses towards women worldwide.
+Following months of abuse, she escaped — and went on to become one of most vocal advocates for the girls and women left in captivity.
+As a witness to the Islamic State's brutality, a survivor of rape, a refugee, a Yazidi, Nadia tells her harrowing and ultimately inspiring story in a powerful memoir.
+This courageous young woman's story is a moving testament of the human will to survive and a call to action to end abuses towards women worldwide by the winner of the 2018 Nobel Peace Prize.